okta/workflows-templates/workflows/raw_http_connection_gsuite/readme.md

     4. Scopes:[ https://www.googleapis.com/auth/apps.groups.settings](https://www.googleapis.com/auth/apps.groups.settings) (as an example - separate multiple scopes with a space)
     5. Client ID : copied from the previous step
     6. Client Secret : copied from the previous step
-10. Click on Create, authorize the request with the admin G Suite credentials and you’re set to directly call Google Workspace’s APIs and perform actions based on the scopes requested.
+10. Click on Create, authorize the request with the admin Google Workspace credentials and you’re set to directly call Google Workspace’s APIs and perform actions based on the scopes requested.

 ## Testing this Flow